fanpu/autolab-docs/docs/tango.md

         python jobManager.py
     For more information on the job producer/consumer model check out our [blog post](http://autolab.github.io/2015/04/making-backend-scalable/)

+8. Ensure Tango is running:

+        :::bash
+        $ curl localhost:<port>
+        # Hello, world!
+RESTful Tango here!

-8. Now you are ready to start testing Tango using the [command line client](/tango-cli)
+9. If you are using Tango with Autolab, you are now ready to resume the steps to configuring Autolab.
+You can also test the Tango setup using the [command line client](/tango-cli).